wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-integration.md

 ## Step 5: Monitoring Executions: Tracking Running and Completed Tasks

-The Execute view offers users the following key insights:
+The Execute view offers users the following key insights.
+To access the Execute view, click on the **Execute** tab in the left navigation menu.
+The Execute view is accessible for both scheduled and manual tasks.

 ### The total count of executions over the last 30 days
 ![Total Execution](../../assets/img/develop-components/develop-a-scheduled-integration/total_executions.png)